 The difference is 24.946 million – 9.2 million = 15.746 million shares.

-The answer lies in Colgate 10K – it mentions that diluted Earnings per common share is computed using the “treasury stock method.
-With this we may assume that 15.746 may be related to the buy back using the Option Proceeds.
+The answer lies in Colgate 10K – it mentions that diluted Earnings per common shareDiluted Earnings Per Common ShareDiluted EPS is a financial ratio to check the quality of the Earnings per Share after taking into account the exercise of Convertible Securities like Preference Shares, Stock Option, Warrants, Convertible Debentures etc. is calculated using the “treasury stock method.
+With this, we may assume that 15.746 may be related to the buyback using the Option Proceeds.

 If you learned something new or enjoyed the post, please leave a comment below.
 Let me know what you think.
-Many thanks and take care.
+Many thanks, and take care.
 Happy Learning!